 Hello!
 Welcome to a website established to help Jan and Scott communicate a complicated medical situation to caring friends and family.
-A journal is maintained in an effort to avoid having to repeat the story countless times to those who wish to remain informed.
+A journal is maintained in an effort to avoid having to repeat the twists and turns of the story countless times to those who wish to remain informed.
 Scott writes the journals and tries to keep them both informative and entertaining.

 First off, it's helpful to recognize that each and every one of us have challenges to deal with in our daily lives.
 Some are more complicated than others.
 These challenges are personal, frequently disruptive and require us to adapt to change.
 Scott's involves cancer - something that roughly 50% of the people of the world will personally experience during their lifetime.
 With cancer, each situation is unique.
 Sadly, too many cancer patients have complications that can't be overcome.
 Scott's battle to date has responded to the strategic plan he and Jan have chosen.
 That plan focuses on being prepared for life's challenges by making proactive personal Wellness choices (a disciplined diet, exercise, an outstanding social circle of support, maintaining a positive attitude, etc..) as opposed to being reactive to life's challenges hoping that bad things won't happen to them.
 Like millions of others, they have a journey that involves a story.
 Below is a short synopsis of Scott's Story.
 Jan is unfortunately intricately entwined in the story because she shares a life with her husband and embraces every success and set-back in an effort to be a supportive, loving partner.
 Scott apologizes to her often :-).